Maxwell House: "Good to the last drop"

 In 1915, Cheek-Neal began using a "Good to the last drop" slogan to advertise their Maxwell House Coffee.
 For several years, the ads made no claim of Theodore Roosevelt being the originator of the phrase.
-The company was then sold to General Foods which took over the Maxwell House brand.
+The company was then sold to General Foods which took over the Maxwell House brand in 1925.
 By the 1930s, the company was running advertisements that claimed that the former president had taken a sip of Maxwell House Coffee on a visit to Andrew Jackson's estate, The Hermitage, near Nashville on October 21, 1907, and when served the coffee, he proclaimed it to be "good to the last drop".
 During this time, Coca-Cola also used the slogan "Good to the last drop".
-Later, Maxwell House distanced itself from its original claim, admitting that the slogan was written by Clifford Spiller, former president of General Foods Corporation, and did not come from a Roosevelt remark overheard by Cheek-Neal.
+Later, Maxwell House distanced itself from that 1930s advertising claim, admitting that the slogan was written by Clifford Spiller, former president of General Foods Corporation, and did not come from a Roosevelt remark overheard by Cheek-Neal.
 The phrase remains a registered trademark of the product and appears on its logo.

 The veracity of the Roosevelt connection to the phrase has never been historically established.
 In the local press coverage of Roosevelt's October 21 visit, a story concerning Roosevelt and the cup of coffee he drank features a quote that does not resemble the slogan.
 He is quoted as saying: "This is the kind of stuff I like to drink, by George, when I hunt bears."
 The Maxwell House Company claimed in its advertising that the Roosevelt story was true.
 In 2009, Maxwell House ran a commercial featuring Roosevelt repriser Joe Wiegand, who tells the "Last Drop" story.